todaybrian/todaybrian/README.md

 ### Hi there 👋

-I'm an first year UWaterloo Computer Science Student expecting to graduate in 2028.
+I'm a first year UWaterloo Computer Science Student expecting to graduate in 2028.
 I strive to create tomorrow's solutions.

 <!--
 **todaybrian/todaybrian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.